wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;Who is the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span>?
 The witness or the supreme?

-**M:**&ensp;The <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> is the supreme and also the witness.
+**M:**&ensp;The *jnani* is the supreme and also the witness.
 He is both being and awareness.
 In relation to consciousness he is awareness.
 In relation to the universe he is pure being.

 **Q:**&ensp;And what about the person?
 What comes first, the person or the knower?